xfrocks/bdApi/docs/api.markdown

 ## Common Parameters

 ### Fields filtering
-For API response with resource data like a forum or a thread, the data can be filtered to get interested fields only.
+For API method with resource data like a forum or a thread, the data can be filtered to get interested fields only.
 When there are no filter

  * `fields_include`: coma-separated list of fields of a resource.
 If this parameter is used along with `fields_exclude`, the other parameter will be ignored.
  * `fields_exclude`: coma-separated list of fields of a resource to exclude in the response.
 Cannot be used with `fields_include` or this parameter will be ignored.

+### Resource ordering
+For API method with list of resources, the resources can be ordered differently with the parameter `order`.
+List of supported orders will be specified for each method.
+The default order will always be `natural`.
+Most of the time, the natural order is the order of which each resource is added to the system (resource id for example).

 ## Categories